Terms Of Engagement

 1 Our contract

-1.1 The terms in this document as supplemented and/or amended by any relevant letter of engagement (Terms), apply to each matter in relation to which Britton and Time Solicitors undertakes work for you.
+1.1 The terms in this document as supplemented and/or amended by any relevant client care agreement (Terms), apply to each matter in relation to which Britton and Time Solicitors undertakes work for you.

-1.2 In the event of any conflict between this document and the relevant letter of engagement, the letter of engagement shall prevail.
+1.2 In the event of any conflict between this document and the client care agreement, this document will prevail.

 2 Who we are

-2.1 Britton and Time Limited provides legal services in England and Wales (company number 10923362), it is authorised and regulated by the Solicitors Regulation Authority (number 644762) and is subject to the SRA Code of Conduct 2011, which can be viewed at: www.sra.org.uk/solicitors/handbook/code.
+2.1 Britton and Time Solicitors is a company providing legal services in England and Wales.
+The company is authorised and regulated by the Solicitors Regulation Authority (number 644762) and is subject to the SRA Code of Conduct 2011, which can be viewed at: www.sra.org.uk/solicitors/handbook/code.

 2.2 We maintain professional indemnity insurance in accordance with the rules of the Solicitors Regulation Authority.
 Details of the insurer and the territorial coverage of the policy are available for inspection at our offices.